0pt10n2/0pt10n2/README.md

-@0pt10n2
+@0pt10n2 -f -u -n -g -u -y
-- 👀 I'm interested in the wonderfull world of infosec.
+- I'm interested in the wonderfull world of infosec.
 Aspiring security researcher, dog dad, beer and beer.
-I’m currently learning how to get less lost in this spaghetti bowl of wonder and delight.
+- I’m currently learning how to get less lost in this spaghetti bowl of wonder and delight.
--Changing careers and I’m looking to collaborate on entry level projects pertaining to web applications and database management.
+- Changing careers and I’m looking to collaborate on entry level projects pertaining to web applications and database management.

 <!---